-The cadets utilized and practiced the skills they had learned over the last several drills as well as teamwork, radio comms, overwatch and night operations.
+The cadets utilized and practiced all the skills they had learned at drills, including teamwork, radio comms, overwatch and night operations.
 In spite of the cool temperatures and brief rain, all cadets were highly engaged and performed very well.

 A special thank you goes out to Julie Rudie, who handled all culinary operations flawlessly.

 This evolution provided Advanced Training credit (required for promotion) for the participating cadets.

 Two Local Leaders Selected for 2021 National Recognition